DavidRommel/Portfolio/Dallas_Fort_Worth_School_Performance_Revisited/README.md

 Marcus High School has 82-percent of their students at least meeting grade level on the English 2 STAAR test, while Lewisville High School only as 51-percent.
 This seems to indicate that improvements can be made in that area.

 Unfortunately, even if they increase the percent of students at least meeting grade level on the English 2 STAAR test to 100-percent, the model only predicts their overall score would increase to 73.2.
-This seems to indicate that it would be unrealistic for the school to focus all of their attention on increasing English 2 exam results as a means of increasing their overall score.
+This seems to indicate that it would be unrealistic for the school to focus all of their attention on increasing English 2 exam results, as a means of increasing their overall score.

 ![](Images/tableau_003.png)